-- confirms the current trading hours regime in the metropolitan and non-metropolitan area (including the differentiation of motor vehicle shops); - ii) confirms the existing standard hours and policy for non-metropolitan trading hours; - iii) includes the Small Business Legislative Protection Package which consists of the provisions identified below. - Amendments to the Fair Trading Act 1987 (FTA) to mirror section 51AC of the Trade Practices Act 1974 (TPA) will incorporate provisions prohibiting unconscionable conduct in business to business transactions. - Amendments to the Commercial Tenancy (Retail Shops) Agreements Act 1985 (Commercial Tenancy Act) will incorporate unconscionability provisions that specifically pertain to commercial tenancies.
-The provisions mirror section 77(2) of the Retail Leases Act 2002 (Vic) with certain limited exceptions and variations. - Amendments will provide the State Administrative Tribunal with the jurisdiction to hear retail tenancy disputes regarding unconscionable conduct. - Amendments to the Commercial Tenancy (Retail Shops) Agreements Act 1985 provides protection for tenants to form and join tenants' associations and other similar bodies.
+- i) confirms the current trading hours regime in the metropolitan and nonmetropolitan area (including the differentiation of motor vehicle shops); - ii) extends weeknight trading (Monday to Friday) to 9:00pm for all general retail stores in the metropolitan area on 2 May 2005; - iii) confirms the existing standard hours and policy for non-metropolitan trading hours; - iv) includes the Small Business Legislative Protection Package which consists of the provisions identified below. - Amendments to the Fair Trading Act 1987 (FTA) to mirror section 51AC of the Trade Practices Act 1974 (TPA) will incorporate provisions prohibiting unconscionable conduct in business to business transactions. - Amendments to the Commercial Tenancy (Retail Shops) Agreements Act 1985 (Commercial Tenancy Act) will incorporate unconscionability provisions that specifically pertain to commercial tenancies.
+The provisions mirror section 77(2) of the Retail Leases Act 2002 (Vic) with certain limited exceptions and variations. - Amendments will provide the Commercial Tribunal (or its successor, the State Administrative Tribunal) with the jurisdiction to hear retail tenancy disputes regarding unconscionable conduct. - Amendments to the Commercial Tenancy (Retail Shops) Agreements Act 1985 to provides protection for tenants to form and join tenants' associations and other similar bodies.